Akan National Park

 Onneto Falls is just one more natural wonder in this beautiful area.
-In fact in this area are found several waterfalls but the best known are Onneto Hot Falls – some 30 m tall waterfall created by hot springs.
-Temperature of its water is 43° C. Water from the springs divides into smaller trickles which flow down among moss covered blocks of volcanic andesite rock.
+In fact, in this area are found several waterfalls but the best known are Onneto Hot Falls – some 30 m tall waterfall created by hot springs.
+The temperature of its water is 43° C. Water from the springs divides into smaller trickles which flow down among moss-covered blocks of volcanic andesite rock.

 Earlier the pond below the falls was used as a public bath but this was discontinued after in 1989 there was discovered that the black mud in the springs and waterfall contains lots of manganese with specific colonies of microorganisms and algae.
 Thus it is an unusual monument of nature and in 2000 it was designated a natural monument.